 Senior Adviser | email@example.com

-Youssef Mahmoud is a Senior Adviser at IPI supporting the Africa, Middle East, and peace operations programs.
-Youssef has held numerous senior positions at the UN, both in New York and in the field, including as the Secretary-General’s Special Representative and Head of the United Nations Peacekeeping Mission in the Central African Republic and Chad (MINURCAT) and as Executive Representative of the Secretary-General and Head of the United Nations Integrated Peacebuilding Office in Burundi (BINUB).
+Youssef Mahmoud is a Senior Adviser IPI supporting the Africa, Middle East, and peace operations programs and serves as focal point on mediation policies and practices.
+Before retiring from the United Nations in January 2011, He was the Secretary-General’s Special Representative and Head of the UN Peacekeeping Mission in the Central African Republic and Chad (MINURCAT).
+From 2007 to 2009 he served as Executive Representative of the Secretary-General and Head of the UN Integrated Peacebuilding Office in Burundi (BINUB).

 IPI is grateful to our generous friends and donors who provide both intellectual and financial support.
 Their contributions help us in a very practical way to achieve program objectives, and their leadership is an invaluable resource to our organization.